 Katherine Brittain Bradley is the founding chair of CityBridge Education, a Washington, D.C.-based nonprofit investing in the creation of the city’s future portfolio of public schools.
 Focusing on new models that improve personalization, equity and student achievement, CityBridge works with educators, school leaders, and school-based teams to launch brand-new schools or to redesign existing ones.

 Katherine serves as a board member for the KIPP Foundation, Princeton University, the D.C.
 College Access Program, and the National Geographic Society.
 She is a former chair, and current board member, of the Washington regional board for Teach For America.
 In the winter of 2010-2011, she co-chaired Mayor Vincent C. Gray’s education transition team.
 Katherine graduated in 1986 from Princeton University’s Woodrow Wilson School of Public and International Affairs, and she and her husband have three sons.

-To contact Katherine Bradley, please email Meg Senecal at email@example.com.
+To contact Katherine Bradley, please email Lauren Russer at firstname.lastname@example.org.